15th Kerala Assembly

-The current Legislative Assembly is the 15th Assembly since the formation of Kerala.
+The current Legislative Assembly is the 15th Assembly of Kerala since the formation of Kerala state.
 It was elected in the 2021 Kerala Legislative Assembly election.
 The Speaker is MA.
 N. Shamseer of CPI(M).
 The Deputy Speaker is Chittayam Gopakumar of CPI.
-The leader of the Assembly is Pinarayi Vijayan from CPI(M).The leader of opposition is V. D Satheesan.
-The Government Chief Whip is Dr. N Jayaraj of KCM.
+The leader of the Assembly is Pinarayi Vijayan from CPI(M).
+The leader of opposition is V. D Satheesan.
+The Government Chief Whip is Dr. N Jayaraj of KECM.